 Let’s be honest….
 You’re not going to play in the PGA anytime soon!
-And that’s OK..
+And that’s OK.
 When you undertake a golf fitness training program it’s about helping YOU Play Golf Better__the only competition you have is YOU!
-Playing Golf Better starts by improving how your body moves in relation in what is desired of a mechanically correct golf swing.
+Playing Golf Better starts by improving how your body moves in relation to what is desired of a mechanically correct golf swing.

-"Until you can get into a position, until you can move joints (hips and shoulders) the way they need to be moved, it will be difficult if not impossible to enhance your power.
-If we look a most people that struggle with GOLF, it because they lack mobility"_ Michael Boyle
+“Until you can get into a position until you can move joints (hips and shoulders) the way they need to be moved, it will be difficult if not impossible to enhance your power.
+If we look the most people that struggle with GOLF, it is because they lack mobility”_ Michael Boyle

-Once you’ve established sufficient movement patterns strength matters!
-Until then, it will simply serve to accelerate the rate at which you wear out your bodies joints.
-If all you needed to hit the ball farther was more strength then the guy below would be the long drive champion.
+Once you’ve established sufficient movement patterns – strength matters!
+Until then, it will simply serve to accelerate the rate at which you wear out your body’s joints.
+If all you needed to hit the ball farther was more strength then the guy below would be the long-drive champion.

 Remember: “Muscles are morons, it’s movement that matters!”

 Now that you can move well we want to establish functional strength.
-Strength that can be applied to life and sport.
-Those of us taught by the Titlelist Performance Institute measure functional strength using the following:
+The strength that can be applied to life and sport.
+Those of us taught by the Titleist Performance Institute measure functional strength using the following:

 Overview Of Strength Testing